 According to AUL’s Unsafe project, the state has a substantive framework for abortion businesses, but AUL received only a handful of inspection reports.
 There were health and safety citations for having expired medications in emergency kits and inconsistently labeled tissue specimens.

-Nebraska is one of numerous states facing abortion issues on the ballot this November.
-However, Nebraska is in a unique position because the state has two ballot initiatives in play, the “Protect the Right to Abortion” initiative and the “Protect Women and Children” initiative.
+Nebraska is one of numerous states that faced abortion issues on the ballot this November.
+However, Nebraska is in a unique position because the state had two ballot initiatives in play, the “Protect the Right to Abortion” initiative and the “Protect Women and Children” initiative.
 The first initiative seeks to contrive a right to abortion on demand throughout all nine months of pregnancy whereas the second initiative protects life after 12 weeks gestation.
+Nebraska did achieve a pro-life victory by rejecting the radical “Protect the Right to Abortion” ballot measure and accepting the “Protect Women and Children” initiative that protects life.
 You can read AUL’s full legal analysis on both of Nebraska’s 2024 Ballot Questions

 Receive the latest pro-life news & legal alerts